Afjunior18/Grandmas-Chocolicious/README.md

 **New User:**

-- Easy Navigation: I want to explore the website effortlessly and quickly find information about the grandmother's delightful chocolates and treats.
+- **Easy Navigation**: I want to explore the website effortlessly and quickly find information about the grandmother's delightful chocolates and treats.
-- Online Chocolate Experience: I'm eager to enjoy the delectable chocolates online through a seamless and delightful virtual experience.
+- **Online Chocolate Experience**: I'm eager to enjoy the delectable chocolates online through a seamless and delightful virtual experience.
-- Discover More: I want to know more about the grandmother's love for chocolates, her unique recipes, and the story behind her passion.
+- **Discover More**: I want to know more about the grandmother's love for chocolates, her unique recipes, and the story behind her passion.
-- Sign Up for Sweet Surprises: I'm excited to sign up and receive updates about new chocolate creations, limited editions, and special discounts.
+- **Sign Up for Sweet Surprises**: I'm excited to sign up and receive updates about new chocolate creations, limited editions, and special discounts.
-- Connect on Social Media: I wish to connect with the website's social media platforms to stay updated on the latest chocolate surprises and events.
+- **Connect on Social Media**: I wish to connect with the website's social media platforms to stay updated on the latest chocolate surprises and events.

 **Returning Users:**

-- Discover Chocolates: Learn about a variety of delicious chocolates crafted with love by the grandma.
+- **Discover Chocolates**: Learn about a variety of delicious chocolates crafted with love by the grandma.
-- Contact Us: Easily get in touch with the chocolate grandma for any questions or feedback.
+- **Contact Us**: Easily get in touch with the chocolate grandma for any questions or feedback.

 **Target Audience:**